DISCLAIMER. We live in 70mq (or about 700 sqf) and we own

 On the contrary, I HATE wannabe documentaries, the likes of "Hey,

-look what I can eat" or "Hey, look what I can sell" or "Hey, look,
+look at what I'm eating" or "Hey, look at what I'm selling" or

-a car".
-Sadly, this is two-thirds of Discovery, NatGeo or History
+"Hey, look, a car".
+Sadly, this is two-thirds of Discovery, NatGeo

-Masterchef Australia (Australia, yes; I can explain, if
+Australia (Australia, yes; I can explain, if asked).

-For parental reasons I'm currently quite stuck on junior channels:
+For parental reasons I'm frequantly stuck on junior channels.
+You

-Handy Manny, Curious George, Jack and the Pirates, Peppa Pig, Dora
+know the drill: Handy Manny, Curious George, Jack and the Pirates,

-the Explorer, you know the drill.
-Some of them are not actually
+Peppa Pig, Dora the Explorer, Paw Patrol.
+Some of them are not

-See above in "Movies" about our backlog of yet-unseen stuff.
+See above in "Movies" about our backlog of yet-untouched TV

 * I consider Colin Mochrie one of the funniest men alive.
 I